 Truckload transit times are usually much faster than less-than-truckload.
 Carriers don’t have to make loading and unloading stops while in transit.
 Thanks to a more consistent route, your freight can be delivered faster.

 Truckload shipping has a wide coverage of trailers and modes.
-This means you can ship any type of commodity through FTL due to the variety of equipment available.
+This means you can ship any type of commodity through full truckload due to the variety of equipment available.
 Dry van, refrigerated, and flatbed trailers can move everything from household goods to industrial, oversized freight.

 Dry vans are sealed, fully enclosed trailers that are mostly used when shipping full truckload.
 These trailers work for shipping any goods that don’t require temperature control.
 Dry vans are safe and protect your freight from external influences.

 Length: 28, 32, 36, 40, 42, 43, 45, 48, 53 feet

 Widths: 96 – 102 inches

 Height: 12.5 – 13.5 feet